Updated October 2022

 This Code is an effort to maintain a respectful space for everyone and to discuss what might happen if that space is compromised.
-Please see the guidelines below for community behavior at GOSH 2017 in Santiago.
+Please see the guidelines below.

 We begin interactions by acknowledging that we are part of a community with complementary goals.
 When something has happened and someone is uncomfortable, our first choice is to work through it through discussion.
 We listen to each other.